ObjectModules/deploy/[Mapping]-Employment.md

 ##The Fourth
 We have pronounced since the beginning that all the mappings has always got four (4) parts.
 Either mapping for a routines, mapping for a spreading, also for an employments.
 All of them got always four (4) parts.
 So why we only take _three (3) of employments_.
 Not four (4)?

 Actually there is _The Fourth (4th)_.
 The last employment.
 Very special employment.
 The key of all this concept.
-When we found this concept we always give our respect to this one.
+When we found this concept we always give our respect to _The Fourth_.

 So let stop the employments until this point.
 We are going to bring you to _[[The Fourth|[Mapping]-Merging]]_.
 ***